rskupnik/edgar2/refactor-plan.md

 ## Make TOGGLE use /isEnabled as just another command

-TODO NEXT: Adjust frontend to new form of dashboard config file.
+Adjust frontend to new form of dashboard config file.
+DONE?
-Make TRIGGER call the endpoint defined as manual on click.
+NEXT: Remove intervals on unresponsive device?
+Or just delete devices if unresponsive for too long (see other point) Make TRIGGER call the endpoint defined as manual on click.
 Make CAM_SINGLE_IMAGE call the /pic endpoint on interval, same as now, but defined in a different way